 How will Corpus Christi prepare and support my child moving to the next stage of education?
 How will you increase their independence?

-Transition can be difficult for children with Special Educational Needs and Disabilities and so we endeavour to put strategies in place to make transition as smooth as possible for all children.
+Transition can be difficult for children with Special Educational Needs and Disabilities, so we endeavour to put strategies in place to make transition as smooth as possible for all children.

-When children join us from an Early Years settings we liaise with the Early Years professionals to gain information to ensure a happy, healthy start to school.
-For any children with additional needs a separate transfer meeting will be held with parents/carers, Early Years providers, any relevant professionals, Reception teaching staff and the Inclusion leader.
-In this meeting and through discussions with you we plan for the best possible start to your child’s school life at Corpus Christi.
+When children join us from an Early Years setting, we liaise with the Early Years professionals to gain information to ensure a happy, healthy start to school.
+For any children with additional needs a separate transfer meeting will be held with parents/carers, Early Years providers, any relevant professionals, Reception teaching staff and the Inclusion leader or SENCo.
+In this meeting and through discussions with you, we plan for the best possible start to your child’s school life at Corpus Christi.
 Children also have induction visits in the Summer term and at the beginning of the Autumn term and teachers offer home visits to you in September to share as much valuable information as possible.
-We put in place any additional aids for transition such as photographs or social stories to prepare children for joining us in the Summer before they start school.
+We put in place any additional aids for transition, such as photographs or social stories, to prepare children for joining us in the Summer before they start school.

 If your child is moving to another school we will contact the new school and share relevant information on how best to allow for a smooth transition.
-For children with Special Educational Needs or Disabilities (SEND), if possible the Inclusion Leader will meet with the Special Needs team in the new school to plan for their arrival.
+For children with Special Educational Needs or Disabilities (SEND), if possible the Inclusion Leader or SENCo will meet with the Special Needs team in the new school to plan for their arrival.
 We will make sure that all records about your child are passed on as soon as possible.
-Any work needed for transition, (for example making a book about both schools) will occur in school before your child leaves.
-Where possible visits to the new school will be facilitated.
+Any work needed for transition (for example making a book about both schools), will occur in school before your child leaves.
+Where possible, visits to the new school will be facilitated.

 Other areas such as the cloakrooms, toilets and any new doors to be used in or out of school will be visited by the children so that they become more familiar with any new areas to them.
 Group and individual transition work begins in good time to prepare all children for change.

-The Inclusion Leader will discuss the specific needs of children with the special needs team of the child’s secondary school.
+The Inclusion Leader or SENCo will discuss the specific needs of children with the Special Needs team of the child’s secondary school.
 In most cases, a transition review meeting to which you will be invited will take place with the SEN team from the new school.

 Children with SEND will participate in focused learning relating to aspects of transition, to support their understanding of the changes ahead.
 This will usually take place over the summer term before they move.
 Where possible, children visit their new school, and in some cases staff from the new school visit children at Corpus Christi.